piecioshka/piecioshka/README.md

 # Piotr Kowalski — @piecioshka

 :wave: Hi!
 I'm a developer living in Warsaw, Poland.
 I started my professional career in 2008.<br/>
-I love Open Source :green_heart: You can find a lot of utility projects on my GitHub profile.<br/>
+I love Open Source :green_heart: You can find a lot of utility projects on my GitHub profile.
-I work as a UI Engineer for [Netflix](https://www.netflix.com/).

 ## What do I like about "software engineering"?